rancher/docs/content/rancher/v2.x/en/tasks/projects/add-ssl-certificates/_index.md

 ---
 When you create an ingress within Rancher/Kubernetes, you must provide it with a TLS private key and certificate, which are used to encrypt and decrypt communications that come through the ingress.
 You can make certificates available for ingress use by navigating to its project or namespace, and then uploading the certificate.

-SSL certificates to either projects, namespaces, or both.
+Add SSL certificates to either projects, namespaces, or both.
 A project scoped certificate will be available in all its namespaces.

 >**Prerequisites:** You must have a TLS private key and certificate available to upload.